676339784/irc-cleverbot/README.md

 # uquubot
 An IRC bot that speaks using [cleverbot-node](https://github.com/fojas/cleverbot-node).
 Install by running `npm install` and then `node bot.js`.

-## Talking to the bot
-Just talk to it:

-    <realhuman> bot: hello
-    <bot> Hello.

-It will have a semi-intelligent conversation with you.
-I promise

 ## Commands